PsychoPunkSage/PsychoPunkSage/README.md

 ==========================================================================================================================================================

 I'm an undergrad at IIT Kharagpur with a strong passion for Linux and a deep focus on blockchain technology.
 As a Rust and Go enthusiast, I specialize in system programming, distributed systems and working on the core aspects of backend systems.
 Frontend and JavaScript?
-NO, Absolutely NO, I thrive in building and optimizing backend/distributed infrastructures and low-level systems.
+NO, Absolutely NO, I thrive in building and optimizing backend/distributed infrastructures and low-level system.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [helloabhinav](http://helloabhinav.vercel.app/)